antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 ## The Climb

 ### Day One: Base camp
 The guides picked us up from our hotel and after escaping the insane La Paz traffic, we wound our way through the dry hills east of the city.
 Illimani made the occasional appearance, each time larger than before.
 About an hour from our destination we stopped in a small town to pay an entrance fee and to buy a mandatory poop container (which thankfully I did not have to use).
+The local authorities seem to be doing a good job of preserving their mountains.
+Both Charquini and Illimani were in great shape with no signs of human waste and very little trash.

 After arriving at basecamp, we set up our tents, did a quick safety course, and a short sunset hike to the top of a nearby plateau.